rsantrod/katacoda-scenarios/oda02-skill-definition/step2.md

 ![Oracle Digital Assistant create skill](assets/skill-creation-dialog.jpg)

-In the dialog fill the display name of your skill 'WeatherSkill' and click on 'Create' button.
+In the dialog fill the display name of your skill with 'WeatherSkill' and click on 'Create' button.